-PROPOSALS FOR FURNISHING ALL THE MEATS REQUIRED FOR THE YEAR 1886, TO THE DEPARTMENT OF PUB-LIC CHARITIES AND CORRECTION, IN THE CITY AND COUNTY OF NEW YORK.
+PROPOSALS FOR FURNISHING ALL THE MEATS REQUIRED FOR THE YEAR 1886, TO THE DEPARTMENT OF PUB-LIC CHARITIES AND CORRECTION, IN THE CITY AND COUNTY OF NEW

-SEALED BIDS OR ESTIMATES FOR FURNISH-SEALED BIDS OR ESTIMATES FOR FURNISHing all the Meats required for the year 1886, to the Department of Public Charities and Correction, in the City and County of New York, will be received at the office of the Department of Public Charities and Correction, in the City of New York, until 9,30 of clock A. M., on Tuesday, December 29, 1885.
+SEALED BIDS OR ESTIMATES FOR FURNISHing all the Meats required for the year 1286, to the Department of Public Charities and Correction, in the City and County of New York, will be received at the office of the Department of Public Charities and Correction, in the City of New York, until 9.30 o'clock A. M., on Tuesday, December 29, 1885.
 The person or persons making any bid or estimate shall furnish the same in a sealed envelope endorsed "Bid or Estimate for all the Meats required for 1886," and with his or their name or names, and the date of presentation, to the head of said Department, at the said office, on or before the day and hour above named, at which time and place the bids or estimates received will be publicly opened by the President of said Department and read.

-The BOARD OF PUBLIC CHARITIES AND CORRECTION RESERVES THE RIGHT TO REJECT ALL BIDS OR ESTIMATES IT DEEMED TO BE FOR THE FUBLIC INTEREST, AS PROVIEED IN SECTION 64, CHAPTER 410, LAWS OF 1882.
+The BOARD OF PUBLIC CHARITIES AND CORRECTION RESERVES THE RIGHT TO REJECT ALL BIDS OR ESTIMATES IF DEEMED TO BE FOR THE PUBLIC INTEREST, AS PROVIEED IN SECTION 64, CHARTER 410, LAWS OF 1882.

-No bid or estimate will be accepted from, or a contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporation.
+No bid or estimate will be accepted from, or a contract awarded to, any person who is in arrears to the Corporation.